matiasvlevi/easy-mnist/README.md

-# Easy MNIST
+# easy-mnist
-Easy mnist allows you to acces the popular mnist dataset.
+easy-mnist allows you to easily access the popular MNIST dataset.

 ## Install
 ```